Conditions

 In this process, after clicking the Create an account

 button, the page for entering first name, last name, password, and address for Yahoo will appear.
-Normally, the page loads quite quickly, but in some cases with a slow network, I will add the Conditions
+Normally, the page loads quite quickly, but in some cases with a slow network, you will add the Conditions

 node after the Click element